 Explore the wetlands and its wildlife throughout the year, using our self-guided resources.

-In winter learn about migratory birds at our daily wild swan feeds and witness thousands of barnacle geese, ducks and waders on the reserve.
-In summer investigate different ecosystems by pond dipping in our paddock ponds and bug hunting out on our wildflower meadow.
+In winter, learn about migratory birds at our daily wild swan feeds and witness thousands of swans, ducks and waders on the reserve.

 What teachers say

 "Our visit was worth every penny.
 It sparked a curiosity in the children which led them to go off and do their own research.
 What a great experience."

 All our prices include full access to our centre for the day, so you and your pupils can enjoy all that we have to offer.

 |Full day admission without a learning session (self guided visit):||£3.45||£3.45||£3.45||£5.30||£6.90|